BrightQin/RWSAN/README.md

 # RWSAN
-This repo is the official implementation of "Deep Residual Weight-Sharing Attention Network with Low-Rank Attention for Visual Question Answering" published in the IEEE Transactions on Multimedia (TMM), 2022.
+This repo is the official implementation of "**Deep Residual Weight-Sharing Attention Network with Low-Rank Attention for Visual Question Answering**" published in the **IEEE Transactions on Multimedia (TMM), 2022**.

 ## Hardware Requirements
 1. At least one 1 Nvidia GPU (>= 8GB),